 Recruiting staff at the required level of competence and with the required levels of experience helps to enhance the teaching and learning environment for students to ensure that they will achieve their academic and career goals.
 Teaching and student support staff roles are critical to the levels of engagement students have while studying at the College and the degree to which they are satisfied with the overall study abroad experience while studying in Ireland.
 These roles are held by staff who are the main points of contact and interaction with students and are the ones most likely to detect and observe the learning or non-learning issues that cause most concern to students.
-For these reasons, the recruitment and selection of staff at the College are paramount to making sure that the College ethos, mission, values, strategic priorities, and programme objectives are all achieved for the benefit of students and is performed in line with QQI requirements32.
+For these reasons, the recruitment and selection of staff at the College are paramount to making sure that the College ethos, mission, values, strategic priorities, and programme objectives are all achieved for the benefit of students and is performed in line with QQI requirements34.

-The CEO and Academic Director are responsible for ensuring that Teacher and Student Support staff selection results in the appointment of College teaching and support staff who are a true reflection of the type of people-centred educator it wants to be and whose competence is suitable to the programme being taught in all aspects.
-All staff are expected to comply with UDOC005 UniHaven Code of Ethics, and the staff-related policies and procedures that are outlined in UDOC007 UniHaven Employee Handbook.
-Final approval for staff hiring role decisions is made at EMT...see sections 2.2.3 and 2.5.1 with the CEO providing the final decision on individual appointments.
+It is the responsibility of the People Officer to ensure that the policies outlined in this chapter are implemented in full.
+The Programme Manager is responsible for ensuring that Teacher and Student Support staff selection results in the appointment of College teaching and support staff who are a true reflection of the type of people-centred educator it wants to be and whose competence is suitable to the programme being taught in all aspects.
+All staff are expected to comply with UDOC005 UniHaven Code of Ethics Rev 1, and the staff-related policies and procedures that are outlined in UDOC007 UniHaven Employee Handbook Rev 1.
+Final approval for staff hiring decisions is made at EMT...see sections 2.2.3 and 2.5.1.
 College line management structures are described in section 2.2.1.

 There are three key stages in the College's recruitment and selection process, namely Planning, Selection, and Verification and Offer, an overview of which is outlined in sections 5.2.3, 5.2.4 and 5.2.5 below.
-The selection and offer procedures and relevant documentation are described in detail in UPOL009 UniHaven Staff Recruitment and Selection Policy.
+The selection and offer procedures and relevant documentation are described in detail in UPOL009 UniHaven Staff Recruitment and Selection Policy Rev 2.

-32 Statutory Quality Assurance Guidelines developed by QQI for use by all Providers (2016), section 4.1
+34 Statutory Quality Assurance Guidelines developed by QQI for use by all Providers (2016), section 4.1